The Rolling Stones through the years: How the band became rock icons

 Take a trip down memory lane in celebration of 60 years!

-The Rolling Stones are the English rock band who produced some of the most iconic rock songs of all time, including 'The Last Time', '(I Can't Get No) Satisfaction' and 'Get Off of My Cloud'.
-Yet, with their estimated record sales sitting at 240 million, and various awards on their mantelpiece, there has been some ups and downs since they formed in 1962.
+The Rolling Stones are the English rock band who produced some of the most iconic rock songs of all time, including 'The Last Time', '(I Can't Get No) Satisfaction' and 'Get Off Of My Cloud'.
+Yet, with their estimated record sales sitting at 250 million, and various awards on their mantelpiece, there has been some ups and downs since they formed in 1962.

-As the band celebrate the release of new music, we've decided to take a look at some of the biggest moments from the Rolling Stones' career, so take a trip down memory lane with our Rolling Stones timeline right here.
+Following the release of their latest studio album, we've decided to take a look at some of the biggest moments from the Rolling Stones' career, so take a trip down memory lane with our Rolling Stones timeline right here.

 Who is in the Rolling Stones?